Golden orb weaving spider fact sheet | Field of Mars EEC

 More invertebrate fact sheets

-- Garden orb weaving spider fact sheet – another orb-weaving spider for comparison
+- Garden orb weaving spider fact sheet – compare golden orb weaving spiders with another orb-weaving spider.

-- St Andrew’s Cross spider fact sheet – another orb-web spider for comparison
+- St Andrew’s Cross spider fact sheet – learn about another spider that builds an orb-shaped web.

-- Trapdoor spider fact sheet – contrasts orb-weaving with burrow-dwelling ambush hunters
+- Trapdoor spider fact sheet – compare orb-weaving spiders with burrow-dwelling ambush hunters.

 Habitats and ecosystems